 Thirteen-year-old Bilal* has been working on the streets of Tripoli for the past two years.
 Originally from Aleppo, he would work 12 hours a day to bring in cash to support his family.

 Bilal is one of around 1,500 children who work on the streets of Lebanon.
 Most sell CDs, gum, tissues or beg.
-An International Rescue Committee survey showed that nine out of every 10 children who working on the streets of Tripoli fled Aleppo, like Bilal.
+An International Rescue Committee survey showed that nine out of every 10 children who work on the streets of Tripoli fled Aleppo, like Bilal.

 Children working on the street is one of the most visible signs of the Syrian refugee crisis in Lebanon.
 Many of the 1.5 million Syrian refugees living in Lebanon struggle to afford food and rent, and some feel they have no choice but to send their children out to work.